xianshenglu/microfocus-hiring/jd-list-simple.md

 - Ability and will to influence – setting an agenda and striving to reach it.
 Results orientation
 - Solid English communication capabilities (verbal and written)

-### SMA / Performance Test Engineer / 月薪 15-25K / 7025462

-**Required Knowledge and Work Experience**

-- Bachelor's degree in software engineering, computer science, or a related field.
-- 5+ years’ experience in testing complex software.
-- 5+ years’ experience in E2E performance testing
-- Strong knowledge on the test approaches of integration testing and performance testing.
-- Strong Knowledge on scripts development and scenario design with LoadRunner
-- Strong Knowledge on the troubleshooting, analysis for application, OS, infra performance issues
-- Strong Knowledge on the tooling which can help on troubleshooting of networking, CPU/memory, file I/O.
-- Good knowledge of on the Java EE, RESTful, Java EE, RESTful, JAVA mid-ware of MQ, Redis and etc.
-- Good knowledge of on the DB like PostgreSQL
-- Good knowledge of UNIX platform, shell scripts
-- Solid understanding with the DevOps methodology and agile practice.

 ### SMAX / Senior Java / 月薪 25-40K / 7026121

 **Key Requirements:**